-In connection with the Unit Exchange that was consummated on August 31, 2015, 250 shares of Series A Convertible Stock held by Mr. Komberg were exchanged for 2,778 Exchange Units.
+In connection with the Unit Exchange that was consummated on August 31, 2015, 250 shares of Series A Convertible Stock held by Mr. Kornberg were exchanged for 2,778 Exchange Units.

 One of the Company's directors, Richard L. Gabriel, is the Chief Operating Officer and serves as a director of GLG Pharma ("GLG").
 Another Company director, Tim Krochuk, is on the supervisory board for GLG.
-On September 20, 2016, the Company entered into a partnership and exclusive reseller agreement with GLG.
+In September 20, 2016, the Company entered into a partnership and exclusive reseller agreement with GLG.
 Under the terms of the agreement, GLG intends to develop rapid diagnostic tests that utilize fluid and tissue collected by the STREAMWAY System during procedures.
-The Company will issue an aggregate of 400,000 shares of common stock to GLG in four separate tranches of 100,000 shares of common stock in each tranche.
-The shares reserved in each tranche will be released after the achievement of certain development milestones designated in the agreement.
+The Company agreed to issue an aggregate of 400,000 shares of common stock to GLG in four separate tranches of 100,000 shares of common stock in each tranche.
+The shares reserved in each tranche would be released after the achievement of certain development milestones designated in the agreement.
 In addition, the Company will pay a royalty to GLG on the sale of individual tests.
 Also, on November 1, 2016, the Company announced that it agreed to grant GLG exclusive rights to market and distribute the STREAMWAY System in the U.K. On November 2, 2016, the Company announced that it agreed to grant GLG the same rights in Poland and certain other countries in Central Europe.
+In April 2017, the partnership and exclusive reseller agreement between the Company and GLG was terminated.